skrzypa/mysite/README.md

 Beer calc
 1. Find formula for beer carbonation
+1. Add all beer styles to the database

 Meeting planner
 1. Past event on the calendar
+1. Remove the GenerateCalendar class

 Currency cal
 1. New application without login - currency calculator with NBP API